carbon-io/presentation__qcon-2017/README.md

 })
 ```

-Let's look at a more elaborate example:
+Let's look at a more elaborate example: (XXX We have time for this?)
 * [Contact service][5]

 ## (5) Working with other services